sailscastshq/docs.sailscasts.com/docs/git-vibe/cli-reference.md

 # CLI reference

-Git Vibe keeps the command surface small, but every command has a job.
+Git Vibe keeps the command surface compact, but each command has a specific role.

-If you ever forget the shape of the CLI, run:
+If you need the built-in summary, run:

 ```sh
 git vibe help